 The success or failure of community development projects depends heavily on adequate community buy-in and support.
 As of yet, the Local Planning Committee has not shown demonstrable evidence that this support exists.

 Furthermore, in their report to the state, the LPC claimed that there was moderate public support for this project without providing any results from their community engagement events.
-We would like the Committee to provide the evidence for this claim.
+We would like the Committee or the State to provide the evidence for this claim.

-We are currently working to gather data citing a lack of public support - You can sign the petition here.
+We are currently working to gather data collected during the DRI planning process, and have thus far seen no evidence of public support for the Durkee Street Project - You can sign the petition here.

 Strong Towns Plattsburgh opposes the Durkee Street Development, because it threatens the architectural integrity of the downtown area by proposing up to a 45,000 square foot structure, which is out of scale with what currently exists in the downtown area.